NickSwardh/YoloDotNet/README.md

 ### YoloDotNet is a C# .NET 7.0 implementation of Yolov8 and ONNX runtime with CUDA

 Yolov8 is a real-time object detection tool by Ultralytics.
-YoloDotNet is a .NET 7 implementation of Yolov8 for detecting objects in images using ML.NET and the ONNX runtime with GPU acceleration using CUDA.
+YoloDotNet is a .NET 7 implementation of Yolov8 for detecting objects in images and videos using ML.NET and the ONNX runtime with GPU acceleration using CUDA.

 ![result](https://github.com/NickSwardh/YoloDotNet/assets/35733515/626b3c97-fdc6-47b8-bfaf-c3a7701721da)